-As demonstrated in the {\it Introduction} part, if the implicit bias or characteristics of an algorithm is consistent with the property of data, the algorithm generalizes well, otherwise not.
-By identifying the implicit bias of the DNNs in F-Principle, we can have a better understanding to the strength and the weakness of deep learning, as demonstrated by \cite{xu2019frequency} in the following.
+As demonstrated in the {\it Introduction} part, if the implicit bias or characteristic of an algorithm is consistent with the property of data, the algorithm generalizes well, otherwise not.
+By identifying the implicit bias of the DNNs in F-Principle, we can have a better understanding of the strength and the weakness of deep learning, as demonstrated by \citet{xu2019frequency} in the following.

 DNNs often generalize well for real problems \cite{zhang2016understanding} but poorly for problems like fitting a parity function \cite{shalev2017failures,nye2018efficient} despite excellent training accuracy for all problems.
-The following demonstrates a qualitative difference between these two types of problems through \emph{Fourier analysis} and use the \emph{F-Principle} to provide an explanation different generalization performances of DNNs.
+The following demonstrates a qualitative difference between these two types of problems through \emph{Fourier analysis} and use the \emph{F-Principle} to provide an explanation for different generalization performances of DNNs.